spatie/laravel-mailcoach-docs-old/docs/package/handling-feedback/postmark.md

 ## Adding the webhooks route

 You must use this route macro in your route service provider.
-We recommend to not apply the `web` group middleware to this route as that would cause an unnecessary session to be started for each webhook call.
+Do **NOT** apply the `web` group middleware to this route as that would cause an unnecessary session to be started for each webhook call.

 You can replace `postmark-feedback` with any url you'd like.